Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 #### Per Process Memory Usage:
   Per process memory usage goes beyond threshold limit, should also generate the process memory usage info on the system log message.
 The syslog message is generated with following information.

+ - Memory info of a process
+	 - Process name,
+	 - Process Id
- - It includes process name, process Id, and used memory size.
+	 - Rss - Used memory size.

 ##### Per Process Memory Threshold Limit